-Winter is the ideal time to visit Palma de Mallorca, to see the museums and art galleries of the capital and to enjoy them almost in privacy.
-If it is Es Baluard, the museum for contemporary art, or La Seu Cathedral, there is wonderful sightseeing in Palma.
+Winter is the ideal time to visit Palma, to see the museums and art galleries in the capital and to enjoy them with very few crowds.
+Whether it is at Es Baluard, the museum for contemporary art, or La Seu Cathedral, there is plenty of wonderful sightseeing in Palma.

 The streets of the Old Town of Palma are a shopping paradise especially when prices start to fall in January.
 The well-known fashion brands are lined up along Paseo del Borne and Jaume III, while young labels, accessories, costume jewellery and shoe shops can mainly be found in the small streets of the old town.

-When the sun shines on the weekend the Darsena at the Paseo Marítimo is the place to go, with its spectacular views of the harbour, is the place to go.
+When the sun shines at the weekend, the Darsena at the Paseo Marítimo is the place to go, with its spectacular views of the harbour.
 Another option is the Mar de Nudos set on the marina and facing the cathedral.

 If you fancy a stroll by the sea the promenade from Portixol to Can Pastilla is wonderful and you can take a rest in one of the many cafés or restaurants along the route.